chopraamhk/GWAS_UKB/README.md

 ```

 ```
-In the paper, GWAS has been performed with Areas and distensibility
+In the paper, GWAS has been performed with Areas and distensibility.
+The genetic model was adjusted for age at the time of imaging, sex, mean arterial pressure, height, and weight.
 ```